-The attractive and spacing interaction between pairs of filaments via cross-linkers, e.g. myosin dimers connecting actin filaments, is modeled by global integral kernels for negative binding energies between two intersecting stiff and long rods in a (projected) 2-dimensional situation, for simplicity.
-Whereas maxima of the global energy functional represent intersection angles of 'minimal contact' between the filaments, minima are approached for energy values tending to $-\infty$ , representing the two degenerate states of parallel and anti-parallel filament alignment.
+The attractive and spacing interaction between pairs of filaments via cross-linkers, e.g. myosin oligomers connecting actin filaments, is modeled by global integral kernels for negative binding energies between two intersecting stiff and long rods in a (projected) two-dimensional situation, for simplicity.
+Whereas maxima of the global energy functional represent intersection angles of 'minimal contact' between the filaments, minima are approached for energy values tending to $-\infty$, representing the two degenerate states of parallel and anti-parallel filament alignment.
 Standard differential equations of negative gradient flow for such energy functionals show convergence of solutions to one of these degenerate equilibria in finite time, thus called 'super-stable' states.
 By considering energy variations under virtual rotation or translation of one filament with respect to the other, integral kernels for the resulting local forces parallel and orthogonal to the filament are obtained.
 For the special modeling situation that these variations only activate 'spring forces' in direction of the cross-links, explicit formulas for total torque and translational forces are given and calculated for typical examples.
 Again, the two degenerate alignment states are locally 'super-stable' equilibria of the assumed over-damped dynamics, but also other stable states of orthogonal arrangement and different asymptotic behavior can occur.
+These phenomena become apparent if stochastic perturbations of the local force kernels are implemented as additive Gaussian noise induced by the cross-link binding